Buddy-Technology/BuddyFrame/README.md

 # Buddy Iframe Widget

-Dev resources a little jammed up?
-We get it!
-The Buddy iFrame Widget is a great starting point while the [API](https://buddyinsurance.com/api) integration is being scoped.
+The Buddy iFrame Widget is a quick and painless way to integrate Buddy within your website/platform, while the full [API](https://buddyinsurance.com/api) integration is being scoped.

-The Buddy iFrame Widget is one line of code that can be inserted within your website/platform in a matter of minutes.
 If you have any questions, please reach out to: cezar@iambuddy.com.

 ---